Project Education and social support

 The program works to strengthen the national attachment and the national identity of adolescent children through activities interspersed with the definition of the history and geography of Palestine and the national and human rights of Palestinian refugees.

-Field The Educational
+Field Educational

 Illiteracy